ondrejhonus/wood-game/README.md

 ✅ Hide cursor in third person
 ✅ Allow more cut points on log
 ❌ Fix issue when switching from FP to TP to center the "hold point"
-❌ Add player animation when holding object
+✅️ Have equipped objects in your hand
-▶️ Implement inventory system
+✅️ Implement inventory system
-❌ Enable the player to carry an axe (allow cutting only with axe, carrying with hand)
+✅️ Enable the player to carry an axe (allow cutting only with axe, carrying with hand)
+❌ Add Items in inventory to UI
 ❌ Implement game currency
 ❌ Ability to sell logs at a specific location
 ❌ Vehicles for transporting logs